bsafacicek/ethical_pseudo_etf/README.md

 ## Positions Sheet

-This is a Google sheet of "halal" companies that I gathered mostly from top-10 publicly announced companies of "halal" ETFs.
+This is a Google sheet of "ethical" companies that I gathered mostly from top-10 publicly announced companies of the ETFs.

 I keep my index tickers in a Google sheet but reading it via libraries like [gspread](https://docs.gspread.org/en/v6.0.0/) is an overkill as they require to create a Cloud project.
 Instead, I download the Google sheet into another local csv file.